Prince Wilhelm of Prussia (1906–1940)

 Prince Wilhelm Friedrich Franz Joseph Christian Olaf of Prussia (4 July 1906 – 26 May 1940) was the eldest child of Wilhelm, German Crown Prince, and Duchess Cecilie of Mecklenburg-Schwerin.
-At his birth, he was second in line to the German throne and was expected to succeed to the throne after the deaths of his grandfather, Emperor Wilhelm II, and his father, Crown Prince Wilhelm.
-Both, however, outlived him.
+At his birth, he was second in line to the German throne and was expected to succeed to the throne after the deaths of his grandfather, Emperor Wilhelm II, and his father, Crown Prince Wilhelm, although both outlived him.
+That notwithstanding, the German monarchy was abolished in 1918 when he was twelve.
+He later enlisted to serve in the Wehrmacht and died in active service during the German invasion of France in 1940.

 Early life and childhood

 Wilhelm was born on 4 July 1906 at the Hohenzollern family's private summer residence, Marmorpalais, or Marble Palace, near Potsdam, where his parents were residing until their own home, Schloss Cecilienhof, could be completed.
 His father was Crown Prince Wilhelm, the eldest son and heir to the German Emperor, Wilhelm II.
 His mother was Duchess Cecilie of Mecklenburg-Schwerin.
 Emperor Franz Joseph of Austria was one of the Prince's godfathers.

 The selection of a nanny for Wilhelm and his younger brother, Louis Ferdinand (born in 1907) caused considerable distress within the family.

 On his tenth birthday in 1916, Wilhelm was made a lieutenant in the 1st Guards Regiment, and was given the Order of the Black Eagle by his grandfather.
-Two years later, when he was only twelve, the German monarchy was abolished.
+Two years later, when he was twelve, the German monarchy was abolished.
 Wilhelm and his family remained in Germany, though his grandfather, the former Emperor, went into exile in the Netherlands.
 The former Crown Prince and his family remained in Potsdam, where Wilhelm and his younger brothers attended the local gymnasium.

 After graduating from secondary school, Wilhelm went on to study at the Universities of Königsberg, Munich and Bonn.
-In 1926, while a student at the University of Bonn, Wilhelm joined the Borussia Corps, a student organization of which his father, grandfather, and other members of the Prussian Royal Family were members.
+In 1926, while a student at the University of Bonn, Wilhelm joined the Borussia Corps, a student organization of which his father, grandfather, and other members of the Prussian royal family were members.

 Marriage and children

 While a student at Bonn, Wilhelm fell in love with a fellow student, Dorothea von Salviati (10 September 1907 – 7 May 1972).
 Her parents were Alexander Hermann Heinrich August von Salviati and Helene "Ella" Crasemann (of the well-established Hamburg merchant family, Crasemann).
 Her maternal grandfather was the Hamburg parliamentarian Gustav August Rudolph Crasemann.

-Wilhelm's grandfather did not approve of the marriage of a member of the minor nobility with the second in line to the German throne.
+Wilhelm's grandfather did not approve of the marriage of a member of the minor nobility with the heir apparent in line to the German throne.
 At the time, the former Kaiser still believed in the possibility of a Hohenzollern restoration, and he would not permit his grandson to make an unequal marriage.
 Wilhelm told his grandson, "Remember, there is every possible form of horse.
 We are thoroughbreds, however, and when we conclude a marriage such as with Fräulein von Salviati, it produces mongrels, and that cannot be allowed to happen."